CS61BR/website_fa22/lab02/index.md

 ## Differences from the Java version

-The Java version of this lab uses Intellij's debugger rather than GDB
+ - The Java version of this lab uses Intellij's debugger rather than GDB.
+ - Due to Linked Lists being challenging in Rust, and GDB being challenging to use, this is easily the hardest lab in the Rust version of the course.
+In the future, the `IntList` portion may be cut out to focus on debugging.